maszynatrurla/gnIoT/README.md

 However, this board does not have WAKE signal exposed.
 For a deep sleep functionality to work correctly, modification to ESP-01 board must be made  which allows to connect WAKE with RST (or just use different board e.g. D1 mini or custom design).

-Temperature and humidity sensor is DHT-11.
+Temperature and humidity sensor used to be DHT-11.
 Another low cost, widely available device.
-DHT-22 can be substitued as a sensor, it has the same interface but has wider range and appears to be less prone to incorrect readings.
+But it was very inaccurate and had high failure rate.
+It was eventually replaced with more expensive AM2322 model that has almost identical single-wire interface.

-See DHT_DATA_PIN defined in humtemp.c file to see/modify which GPIO is connected to DHT data pin.
+See DHT_DATA_PIN defined in humtemp.c file to see/modify which GPIO is connected to data pin.

 ## Build